AndersDeath/diary2/000-current.md

 # 20 December - Tuesday - Yerevan - 82 day of immigration

 I met Oleg and we walked in the city center.
+All other day I dedicated to the work.
+Honestly it's hard for me to write somethnig.

 # 21 December - Wednesday - Yerevan - 83 day of immigration